rparikh16/Data-Analysis-Project---Group-12/README.md

 Which province(s) and metropolitan areas have had the highest rates historically?
 How do the provincial average income rates compare with mortgage delinquency rates?
 How do rising interest rates and mortgage deliquiency rates affect the economy?
+How do rise and fall of interest rates affect the rental market?